om-ai-lab/ImageRAG/README.md

 ## 📖 Feature Extraction (Optional, use Ray to parallelize the process)
-* Necessary if you need to run ImageRAG in cutomized data
+* This is necessary if you want to run ImageRAG using cutomized data

 ```bash
 ray start --head --port=6379